shapeshed/shapeshed.com/content/posts/unix-tail/index.md

 date = "2016-10-03T00:00:00+00:00"
 description = "Tutorial on using tail, a UNIX and Linux command for outputting the last part of files.
-Examples of outputting the last ten lines of a file, limiting the number of lines, limiting the number of bytes, showing multiple files, watching a file for changes and using pipes." image = "images/covers/tail.png" caption = "The UNIX and Linux sort command" slug = "unix-tail" tags = ["UNIX", "Linux"] title = "Linux and Unix tail command tutorial with examples"
+Examples of outputting the last ten lines of a file, limiting the number of lines, limiting the number of bytes, showing multiple files, watching a file for changes and using pipes." image = "images/covers/tail.png" caption = "The UNIX and Linux tail command" slug = "unix-tail" tags = ["UNIX", "Linux"] title = "Linux and Unix tail command tutorial with examples"